 The return form for new operations

 The safety and health fee applies to any new plant or activities undertaken in the financial year.
 If a person becomes liable within a financial year, they must lodge a return form after the end of the relevant financial year and will be invoiced accordingly.

 Incorrect return form submitted

-If you have submitted an incorrect return form, please contact our office.
+If you have submitted an incorrect return form, contact our office.
 You may be required to resubmit the return form.
-If it’s determined that the fee has been overpaid, you will be refunded in accordance with s.
-165 of the Regulation.
+If it's determined that the fee has been overpaid, you may be refunded in accordance with s.
+65 of the Regulation.